DvdKhl/AVDump3/README.md

 # AVDump3

 ## What does AVDump3 do
-The main purpose of AVDump is to provide meta information about multi media files (Video, Audio, Subtitles and so on) and their file hashes in choosable report formats.
+The main purpose of AVDump is to provide meta information about multi media files (Video, Audio, Subtitles and so on) and their file hashes by selectable report formats.

 Though this is the main purpose, AVDump can be used for multiple other purposes.
 It basically reads data from a source and provides it to multiple consumers in parallel while the data is only read once and never copied.
 So imaginable other uses would be to copy a file from once source to multiple destinations at the highest speed possible (bottlenecked by the slowest reader/writer) while at the same time calculate multiple hashes for it in one pass.